-In this post, we are going to discuss about some handful dead-simple tips and guidelines for souping up the usability of your homepage.
-The tips are not at all exhaustive, and are merely provided to equip you with some useful ideas that you can implement right away.
+In this post, we are going to discuss 7 guidelines for improving the usability of your homepage.
+These tips will equip you with some useful ideas that you can implement into your Homepage design.

 1. Include a Tag Line